openebs/website/docs/main/user-guides/data-migration/migration-using-velero/migration-for-distributed-db/distributeddb-restore.md

 kubectl delete sts cassandra -n cassandra --cascade=orphan
 ```

-### Recreate the Cassandra StatefulSet using the updated YAML
+### Recreate the Cassandra StatefulSet using the Updated YAML

 - Use the kubectl apply command to apply the modified StatefulSet YAML configuration file, ensuring you are in the correct namespace where your Cassandra deployment resides.
 Replace <path_to_your_yaml> with the actual path to your YAML file.